euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 		- Harder to scale
 		- Harder to upgrade
 		- Need to back up
+		- Best practices
+			- Avoid storing shared state in-memory on your servers
+				- Requires sticky sessions (session affinity) to be set up in the load balancer, Hinders elastic autoscaling
+			- Store state using backend storage s
 	- Stateless (UI)
 		- Get their data from the environment or other stateful services
 		- Easy to scale by adding instances